golandsh/whitestamp-tasks/README.md

 To get a json with all the properties for the cloud run:

-* gcloud iam service-accounts keys create <local_path_to_download.json> --iam-account wisestamp-user@wise-stamp-shlomi.iam.gserviceaccount.com
+* gcloud iam service-accounts keys create guest-service --iam-account wisestamp-user@wise-stamp-shlomi.iam.gserviceaccount.com

-<b>This file rename to guest-service.json and place under the misc folder</b>
+<b>Place under the misc folder</b>

+* change under templates/index.html baseUrl to localhost
+* run python main.py